-9.4.4 The growth expected within the lifetime of the emerging Local Plan (based on Industry standard build out rates for large developments) results in an additional 13,500 dwellings on top of the 2041 Baseline for a total of 173,466 dwellings at the end of the Local Plan period.
+9.4.5 The growth expected within the lifetime of the emerging Local Plan (based on evidence based build out rates for development) results in an additional 13,500 dwellings on top of the 2041 Baseline for a total of 173,466 dwellings at the end of the Local Plan period.
 The full build out of the locations included in the Preferred Option tests adds a further 17,150 dwellings to this total.